Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 4. Use Anycast DNS

 A DNS server at a single location is an easy DDoS target.
-Anycast DNS distributes your DNS across multiple global locations using the same IP addresses.
-When a resolver queries your domain, the response comes from the nearest node — and if one node is under attack, traffic routes to the next closest.
+Anycast DNS distributes your DNS across multiple locations using the same IP addresses.
+When a resolver queries your domain, routing usually sends it to a topologically close node.
+If a node fails or is withdrawn from routing, traffic can move to another reachable node.

 Why Anycast Matters for Security

-• DDoS absorption — Attack traffic is spread across all nodes, not concentrated on one
+• DDoS dilution — Attack traffic can be spread across multiple nodes instead of concentrated on one site

-• Geographic redundancy — No single point of failure
+• Geographic redundancy — Less dependency on a single physical location

 DNScale's anycast network spans multiple points of presence across Europe and North America.
-Your zones are automatically served from all nodes — no configuration needed.
+Your zones are served from the nodes in the selected network footprint without per-node configuration.

 Verify Anycast Distribution